dvdzkwsk/react-redux-starter-kit/README.md

 Runs the Webpack build system with your current NODE_ENV and compiles the application to disk (`~/dist`).
 Production builds will fail on eslint errors (but not on warnings).

 #### `npm run test`
-Runs unit tests with Karma.
+Runs unit tests with Karma and generates coverage reports.

 #### `npm run test:dev`
-Same as `npm run test`, but will watch for changes and re-run tests.
+Similar to `npm run test`, but will watch for changes and re-run tests; does not generate coverage reports.

 #### `npm run lint`
 Run eslint against all `.js` files in `~/src`.
 This used to be a preloader, but the browser console output could get fairly ugly.
 If you want development-time linting, consider using an `eslint` plugin for your text editor.